Shnupel/my_gulp/readme.md

 # my Gulp assembly

-before use install all pachages(npm i/npm install)
+before use install all pachages(npm i/npm install);

-for run write: npm run dev
+for run write: npm run dev;
-for archive project: npm run zip
+for archive project: npm run zip;

 # development is carried out in a folder: src

-you can use SASS(SCSS)
+you can use SASS(SCSS);

 # result of your work in folder: dist